Arbitration

 - incorrect composition of the tribunal

-- arbitral procedure contrary to law or agreement when likely that this has had an impact on the decision
+- arbitral procedure contrary to law or agreement where it is likely that this has had an impact on the decision

-If the grounds for invalidity only affect part of the award, only such part will be deemed invalid.
-The time limit for bringing legal action to set aside an arbitral award is three months after the award was received by the party.
-The Norwegian courts are generally reluctant to set aside arbitral awards, and this has only happened in a handful of reported court cases in Norway.
+If the grounds for invalidity affect only part of the award, only that part will be deemed invalid.
+The time limit for bringing legal action to set aside an arbitral award is three months from the date on which the award was received by the party.
+The Norwegian courts are generally reluctant to set aside arbitral awards, and this has only occurred in a handful of reported court cases in Norway.